Thermal quench of a dynamical QCD model in an external electric field: Time dependent current

-In Fig.(\ref{jtet}) the time dependent current is shown for the lowest temperature of the holographic QCD model $T\simeq 0.03\,GeV$ associated with $\mu=0.673$ and $E_0=0.001$ for three different values of the characteristic time scale $k$.
-One can find that each current flow increases from zero to a maximum value and after a while, relaxes to $j_0$ which is defined in the previous section (eq.\ref{js}).
-Here, we define the equilibration time as the time where the time-dependent current approaches its stationary value, which is shown by the black dashed line.
-As mentioned before, the characteristic time scale $k$ defines the energy injection rate, and increasing $k$ leads to higher peaks in the current flow and a lower equilibration time. \\
+In Fig.~\ref{jtet} the time-dependent currents are shown for three different values of the characteristic time scale $k$.
+This figure is depicted for the lowest temperature of the holographic QCD model $T= 0.03~\text{GeV}$ associated with $\mu=\mu_c$ and $2\pi\alpha' E_0=0.001$.
+One can find that each current flow increases from zero to a maximum value and after a while, relaxes to the black dashed line $j_0$ defined by eq.~(\ref{js}).
+As mentioned before, the characteristic time scale $k$ defines the energy injection rate, and increasing $k$ leads to higher peaks in the current flow and lower equilibration times.